logicly-au/docs.iar-dst.online/index.rst

    Getting help
    ^^^^^^^^^^^^

-   Strategic Data offers a dedicated Helpdesk which is available to support clinicians using the Initial Assessment and Referral Decision Support Tool.
+   Logicly offers a dedicated Helpdesk which is available to support clinicians using the Initial Assessment and Referral Decision Support Tool.

-   All enquiries should be directed to support@strategicdata.com.au
+   All enquiries should be directed to support@logicly.com.au

    Other resources
    ^^^^^^^^^^^^^^^